-In 2019, our revenues from industrial chemicals were US\$94.9 million, representing approximately 4.9% of our total revenues for that year.
-We estimate that our market share in the industrial potassium nitrate market was approximately 30% for 2019.
+In 2020, our revenues from industrial chemicals were US\$160.6 million, representing approximately 8.8% of our total revenues for that year.

 In addition to producing sodium and potassium nitrate for agricultural applications, we produce different grades of these products, including prilled grades, for industrial applications.
 The grades differ mainly in their chemical purity.
 We enjoy certain operational flexibility producing industrial nitrates, because they are produced from the same process as their equivalent agricultural grades, needing only an additional step of purification.
 We may, with certain constraints, shift production from one grade to the other depending on market conditions.
 This flexibility allows us to maximize yields and to reduce commercial risk.